wttech/aet/documentation/src/main/wiki/Dictionary.md

 *Cleaner*
 a module responsible for removing old and unused artifacts from the database.

+*Click Modifier*
+a modifier that allows to perform the click action on the defined element on the page.

+*Client Script*
+a shell script to execute AET tests.

 *Collector*
 a module responsible for gathering data necessary for its further processing (e.g. validation, comparison).